 - Psychological Benefits: The soothing effect of water can also help reduce anxiety and stress during the recovery process.

+Incorporating hydrotherapy after sports injury into your rehab plan can enhance recovery outcomes while minimizing further joint stress.
 Proper hydration is essential after sports surgery to support healing, reduce inflammation, and maintain overall health.
 Here’s why and how much water you should aim to drink during recovery:

 Why Hydration is Important After Surgery: